 Posture plays a big role in overall body health.
 A properly aligned spine, neck and shoulders when standing and running is paramount to good running form.
 Having improper posture can result in extra pressure being distributed throughout the body: from the pelvis, to the knee, all the way down to the lower foot.
 This extra pressure flows down through the body, and can cause your feet to react negatively as a result.
-This is why posture is a common culprit when suffering from Plantar Fasciitis.
+This is why posture is a common culprit.

-Women who frequently wear high heels may find that they are prone to Plantar Fasciitis.
+Women who frequently wear high heels may find that they are prone to the condition.
 This is because their calf muscles get tighter and shorter when wearing them, making it difficult to stretch when they are wearing flat shoes or sneakers.
 While this is an injury that can afflict men and women equally, women experience it more often if they wear shoes that lack proper arch support.

 Another common cause is excessive pronation.
 This is where your body weight is disproportionately distributed to your feet.
 Signs of excessive pronation include excessive bending of the ankle and flatter arches.
 Overpronation has been cited as the culprit for many different running injuries, and studies have shown that the damage caused by it is exaggerated.
 However, it’s still a possible cause, and should be considered before any other causes.

 - Uncomfortably high level of activity